-For my wedding, my great friend Annie and her family gave me a fabulous cookbook, Food & Wine's Annual Cookbook for 2009 (our wedding year!).
+For my wedding, my great friend Annie and her family gave me a fabulous cookbook, Food and Wine's Annual Cookbook for 2009 (our wedding year!).
 I haven't made quite enough recipes from this book, but I intend to, and I already have a favorite, the one for gumbo.
-This time I used some of my new Penzey's seasonings, so I'll show you how I altered it to use those AND how you can make this great stew without them.

 1 lb. boneless skinless chicken breast